The Rococo Art Movement Was Born When French Painters

 The rococo fashion in France represented her greatest artistic contribution earlier the rising of Impressionism in the nineteenth century and embraced all the arts to an extent found nowhere else in Europe apart from Germany.
 The astonishing quality of French Rococo is due to the maintenance of the highest standards throughout.
 It has the added appeal of patronage by such figures as Madame de Pompadour, with whom the style is identified, and it stood at the terminate of a long tradition of the finest French craftsmanship.

-A large part of the story of the Rococo in Italia is that of painting in Venice - especially painting by the keen genius Giambattista Tiepolo (1696-1770) - since the important products of the manner in its almost original form are found in that location.
+The Rococo Style in Italia - Characteristics A large part of the story of the Rococo in Italia is that of painting in Venice - especially painting by the keen genius Giambattista Tiepolo (1696-1770) - since the important products of the manner in its almost original form are found in that location.
 With the exception of some buildings by Juvarra and Bernardo Yittone, Italian compages of the get-go half of the century passes adequately straight from the late baroque style to early Neoclassicism, with little evidence of a definite rococo mode.

+Italian Rococo Compages, Interior Design and Ornamentation Architecture and decorative fine art was dominated past the piece of work of ii men at the turn of the century, Bernini and Borromini, just in particular the latter.
+Shortly, however, the leading architect in Rome was Ferdinando Fuga (1699-1782), a Florentine whose greatest works were the Palazzo delia Consulta (1732-37) and the facade of Santa Maria Maggiore (1741-43).
+In the former, a delicate rhythm was created not by massive orders of columns but by subtly proportioned and slightly recessed panels.
+Against these were ready highly decorative windows, and the whole was crowned by a large central sculpture of angels supporting a cartouche.
+It is much more sculptural in effect than any French building of the aforementioned appointment, and links up rather more than with German Rococo.
+The aforementioned central emphasis is found in the facade of Santa Maria Maggiore, simply there the whole facade is conceived every bit an open loggia, relieved merely by calorie-free sculpture.
+Elsewhere in Rome, other architectural undertakings were coming closer to the spirit of the Rococo, equally for example, in the Spanish Steps (1723-25) by Francesco de Sanctis.
+While French architects such as Boffrand were searching for an economic means of expressing the sophistication of their interiors on the outside, Italian architects were still very moch more concerned with the exterior equally the vehicle for an immediate impression.
+They often devoted their energies to this at the expense of the interiors and equally a outcome simply succeeded internally where huge spaces were involved, as in some of the works of Filippo Juvarra (1678-1736).
 Juvarra was built-in in Messina into a family unit of silver-smiths and was trained in Rome under Carlo Fontana, gaining his first successes as a designer of elaborate and decorative phase scenery, an experience which was later to stand him in good stead.
 Afterwards being appointed Showtime Architect to the Rex at the Court of Savoy in 1714, he travelled to Portugal, London and, in 1719-20, Paris, probably seeing French Rococo in its primeval stages.
 On his return he became Italian republic's closest parallel to the French architect-designer, involved with not simply architecture, just interiors, piece of furniture and the practical arts.
 His outstanding achievements are the hunting club he designed between 1729 and 1733 for the Court at the Castle of Stupinigi, the Church building of the Carmine (1732-35) in Turin, and the sanctuary of the Superga about Turin (1717-31).
 Of these, Stupinigi is his well-nigh exciting cosmos.
 Gigantic wings radiate from a domed cardinal core Surmounted by a statuary stag, the white exterior preparing one for the incredible spatial acrobatics and colour inside the central Great Hall, which is close to many of Juvarra'southward architectural fantasies and theatrical drawings.
 Much use is made of illusionistic painting, trompe l'oeil urns filling behemothic niches painted in a higher place the many chimney-pieces in the hall, while a gently swaying gallery runs round the walls and seems to pierce the not bad piers.
 It is a theatrical tour de force.
 By comparison, the Superga and the Crimson seem a little pedantic, but the former is sensationally sited on a hilltop dominating the surrounding area with its elegant portico and high dome flanked by onion-domed towers.
+Comparable to Juvarra was Bernardo Yittone (1704-1770), who worked exclusively in Piedmont, where he was built-in and to which he returned after studying in Rome and editing the nifty baroque architect Guarini'south 'Architettura Civile'.
+His nigh important works are in obscure villages in Piedmont and unite Guarini'southward spatial complexity with Juvarra's lightness and brio.
+In this vein, his masterpieces are the Sanctuary at Vallinotto (1738-39) and the church of Santa Chiara at Bra of 1742.
+While Vittone'south domestic architecture is pedestrian, Juvarra's is not, and his rococo interiors are among the finest in Italy.
+Unlike French republic, Italy was not ruled by one monarch, so patronage was usually limited to a particular surface area of the country, every bit in Juvarra's case.
+His patron, Vittorio Amadeo II of Savoy, was fortunate in having such an able courtroom architect, and for him Juvarra designed the facade of the Palazzo Madama in Turin (1718-21), and some of the few interiors which approach the French in quality; such is the Chinese Room of the Royal Palace in Turin with its lacquer and gilded boiseries, influenced, perhaps, by JA Meissonnier'southward book of ornaments published in 1734.
+A comparison of Juvarra'southward interiors with others in Italia shows that he alone stood on an equal footing with other European designers.

+Italian Rococo Furniture and Decorative Arts Unfortunately the history of Italian rococo furniture does not follow such an easy pattern equally the French.
+The fashion of the seventeenth century overlapped into the eighteenth, and pieces which are ostensibly datable earlier the turn of the century are oft in fact much later.
+Much of Juvarra'due south furniture remains adequately heavy, using natural forms in quite a different way from French designers such as Nicolas Pineau or Meissonnier.
+Splendour, left over from the baroque historic period, was still the ascendant mood for all major interior designs, and there was no feeling, every bit in French republic, or even Germany, for the small scale.
+Thus were produced more sophisticated but equally imposing piece of furniture and settings.
+Whereas the French gustatory modality was for constant novelty, Italian interiors changed piddling after the initial swing to the Rococo had been accepted.
+As in France, and to a greater extent in England, the newly rich or moderately well-off were now trying to keep abreast of contemporary developments.
+What surprised most foreign travellers to Italian republic was the emptiness of the bang-up suites which lay backside the facades of almost large palaces.
+Apart from the few splendid apartments on view, the palaces independent many undistinguished rooms and their contents could not compare with French furniture and the chic of Parisian styles, for which the Italians substituted tasteless extravagance.
+The pictures past Pietro Longhi of Venetian interiors conjure upwards the sparsely furnished rooms of many Italian rococo houses.
 The figures of Andrea Brustolon and Antonio Corradini dominated Venetian design at the outset of the century, their heavy baroque forms continuing to exist produced by succeeding craftsmen well after their deaths, almost until the end of the century.
 The Venetians were nevertheless the just Italians who took the rococo style seriously to heart and emulated the French, producing exaggerated bombe commodes oft teetering on tiny, fragile legs.
 Few great names are known in the domain of Italian eighteenth-century article of furniture and one thinks mainly of highly of import private pieces such as Thousand.
 M. Bonzanigo'south painted and gilded firescreen in the Royal Palace at Turin.
 In Italy, even more than in France, an apparently insatiable need for curious or unusual pieces arose, elaborately painted in the Venetian style with rustic scenes or flowers, inlaid, only never with the intimate skill of the French ebenistes.
 Lacquer, heavy gilding, mirrors, painted glass and combinations of other materials led to a bewildering and not always happy mixture of styles.

 Outstanding in the fine art of inlay was Pietro Piffetti (1700-77), who worked for the House of Savoy at Turin, creating highly individual furniture combining wood and ivory inlays with such refinements in metal equally masks at the corners and mounts for legs.
 The Imperial Palace at Turin contains some scenic pieces, literally covered with ivory inlay and occasionally seeming to be supported solely past chance, and so delicate are the legs beneath their elaborate upper parts.
 In the Museo Civico in Turin is a card-table by Piffetti, stamped and dated 1758, with a wholly convincing trompe l'oeil of playing-cards in ivory and rare forest.
+In the pocket-size arts nothing of bully significance was produced in Italian republic compared with elsewhere in Europe, and certainly no ceramics factory appeared to rival that of Sevres.
+Merely 2 factories produced porcelain, much of which is certainly very cute - Vinovo in Piedmont and Capodimonte outside Naples.
+Capodimonte porcelain is characterized by the brilliance of its colouring, ofttimes in unexpected combinations every bit seen in the famous Porcelain Room from the Palace at Portici (1754-59).

 Italian Rococo Painting